day8/re-frame/docs/subscriptions.md

 When a `View Function` uses a subscription, like this `(subscribe [:something :needed])`, the sub-graph of nodes needed to service that subscription is created.
 The necessary sub-graph will "grow backwards" from the `View Function` all the way to `app-db`.
-So it is "the data thirsty demands" of currently rendered `View Functions` which dictate what nodes exist in the `Signal Graph`.
+So it is "the data-thirsty demands" of currently rendered `View Functions` which dictate what nodes exist in the `Signal Graph`.

 And, when a `View Function` is no longer rendered, the sub-graph needed to service